Elmer Thompson

 Elmer Thompson (c.
 1885 – February 1929) was an American football player.
-He played for Cornell University from 1905 to 1907 and was selected as a first-team All-American in both 1906 and 1907.
+He played for Cornell University from 1905 to 1907 and was selected as an All-American in both 1906 and 1907.

 Biography

 Thompson grew up in Waterbury, Connecticut and played three years of football at Andover.
 He was also a "weight man" for Andover's track team, competing in the hammer throw and shot put.
 Thompson was the captain of Andover's football team as a senior, and in April 1903, the Boston Evening Transcript reported that he had been "much sought after" due to "his splendid" work on the Andover football team.
 He initially committed to attend Yale University, but changed his mind and enrolled at Cornell University.
-He played at the guard position for Cornell football team from 1905 to 1907, and was selected as a first-team All-American in 1906 and 1907.
+He played at the guard position for Cornell football team from 1905 to 1907, and was selected as an All-American in 1906 and 1907.
 He weighed "close to 250 pounds," and The New York Times described him as "one of the largest men who ever played on a college gridiron."
 Despite his large size, Thompson was also known for his speed as reflected in the following 1907 newspaper story:"Big Elmer Thompson in the guise of a sprinter was the novel sight which the enthusiasts at the football practice were treated to yesterday afternoon.
 The Cornell left guard, who weighs about 220, surprised the coaches by the way he got down under punts, sometimes beating out Van Osman, the fleet end."